 In February 2020 we were approached by a representative from McMaster University enquiring about our research communication workshops.
 The plan was for our director Mihaela Gruia to travel to Canada to deliver the workshop in person, as per our usual offering.
 At the time the team was still awaiting confirmation of funding and the anticipated dates for delivering the workshop was November 2020.

 The prospect of delivering a workshop in person at the time was not only likely but seen as the go-to option.
 However, when the pandemic hit in March 2020, we were forced to reimagine the collaboration.

-In a brainstorming session, our team and the team from McMaster University put their heads together to figure out a solution of delivering the workshops virtually.
+In a brainstorming session, our team and the team from McMaster University put their heads together to figure out a solution for delivering the workshops virtually.
 The researchers were interested to think of a creative way of presenting the material.

 Instead of simply delivering the workshop in a three-hour virtual format, we decided to split the content and create an interactive series of research communication sessions.